tmslnz/gulp-shopify-theme/README.md

 	Use this to stream any theme file to the plugin.

+	Options are:

+	- batchMode
+	- theme_id

 	```js
 	gulp.src( [ 'src/js/*.js' ] )
         .pipe( shopifytheme.stream( {theme_id: 12345} ) )
         .pipe( gulp.dest( 'dist' ) )
 	```

+	`batchMode` will force `stream()` to return the Gulp stream immediately.
+	In this mode you can subscribe to `done` and `error` to be notified when all tasks have ended.

 	Passing **`theme_id` is optional** if you have already passed it to the instance's configuration on `init()`.
 However if used it will override the pre-exisiting `theme_id`.
 If no `theme_id` is present an error is thrown.

 - shopifytheme.**purge()**